top of page

 McCloskey and Carden (2020) is a good read, and it is only 227 pages long.
 And, it saves one from reading, or perhaps it stirs one to read, the trilogy by McCloskey (2006, 2010, 2016) on which it is based, and, well, the trilogy is 1700 pages long.
 Also, all four books, and especially the most recent 2021 and 2022 books, lend empirical credence to the use of Dual Interest Theory (DIT) in Metaeconomics to make sense of it all.
 Metaeconomics is a Humanomics with a Theory, as represented in DIT.

-A more formal review of McCloskey and Carden (2020) has been accepted for publication in the Journal of Behavioral and Experimental Economics.
-Stay tuned for Lynne (in press).
+A more formal review of McCloskey and Carden (2020) is published in the Journal of Behavioral and Experimental Economics.
+See Lynne (2024).

 And, if you wish to go deeper, click here for The Details , which is a bit long at 30 or so pages, but, keep in mind it represents the essence of almost 2000 pages.
 Also, The Details wrap the story of How the Bourgeois Deal Enriched into the powerful analytical abstraction that is represented in DIT.
 And, the Review of McCloskey (2006), covering 616 of the 1700 pages in the trilogy, the part of the trilogy all about virtues and ethics (the main focus of McCloskey and Carden 2020) of the Bourgeois and how it all came to be, by Khachaturyan and Lynne (2010) is worth a go (click on the link in the Reference list).